Mikej81/f5-webcifs-ilx/README.md

 Modified SMB2 Library to allow additional file attriute return for SMB2::READDIR

--EndofFile: File Size on Disk (UInt64 to Hex, to Binary, to Bytes.)
+* EndofFile: File Size on Disk (UInt64 to Hex, to Binary, to Bytes.)

--CreationDate: File Creation Date (UInt64 to Int32, to Hex, to Binary, to Java GMT.)
+* CreationDate: File Creation Date (UInt64 to Int32, to Hex, to Binary, to Java GMT.)

--APM Session Vars, QueryStrings, Form Fields can be passed for connection settings.
+* APM Session Vars, QueryStrings, Form Fields can be passed for connection settings.

--Added Streaming Profile Support.
+* Added Streaming Profile Support.

 ##TODO:
--NFS Support?
+* NFS Support?

--MkDir,
+* MkDir,

--Rename,
+* Rename,

--additional error handling,
+* additional error handling,

--Addition Error handling for multi level paths. (currently supports 1 path deep and back to top options.)
+* Addition Error handling for multi level paths. (currently supports 1 path deep and back to top options.)